WARNING: The following article contains spoilers for RWBY Volume 5

 Negative: Pacing is Weird & Sometimes Jarring

 Anyone else feel like there was something off with this volume’s pacing sometimes?
-Volume 1 had a similar issue but that was more due to how some episodes would be really short and ultimately feel like nothing was progressed.
+Volume 1 had a similar issue but that was more due to how some episodes would be really short and ultimately felt like nothing was progressed.
 That issue was fixed in subsequent volumes since every episode was at least ten minutes; I always came away from an episode thinking that at least something was accomplished.
 And while that’s not a problem with Volume 5, I can’t help but feel it has a different one.

 Sometimes the transitions between certain scenes felt jarring; they didn’t feel natural, which is weird since I felt Volume 4 did a really good job of avoiding that issue considering it had to jump between several different story-lines due to Team RWBY being split up.
 Not so much the case here.
 It didn’t happen every episode but there were several moments where I asked myself “Wait, we’re back here now?”